abhoopathy/backbone-autocomplete/README.md

 In parent view, initialize autocomplete view with these options.

     el: The list element which contains list items

-collection: The collection to populate the autocomplete list with.
+    collection: The collection to populate the
+    autocomplete list with.

     template:

         listItemTemplate: Template for each list
         item, as a function (Jade)

         locals: A function that takes a model and returns a locals object that can be passed to the template

     getLabel: A function which takes a model, and returns value that should be returned on item select for display in input.

     matchOn: A function which takes a model, and returns a value that you want the autocomplete matcher to match on

     handlers:

         itemSelectedHandler: Handler function for
         item select event.
 Takes a model.

         itemChosenHandler: Handler function for
         item choose event.
 Takes a model.

 ## Public Methods

-updateTerm(term): Takes a term, filters collection on term using provided matchOn(model) method, and updates the list.
+    updateTerm(term): Takes a term, filters
+    collection on term using provided
+    matchOn(model) method, and updates the list.

-unChooseItem(id): Takes a model id, restores that model to the original collection.
+    unChooseItem(id): Takes a model id, restores
+    that model to the original collection.

+## Todo
+- Mouse events
+- Make inheritable